Chatter-Software-Development/chattertools/README.md

 ## What is ChatterTools?
 ChatterTools is a Python library built by [Chatter](https://chatter.dev) to build applications that interface with CNC machines.
-In our initial release, ChatterTools includes a library for fetching a machine's state.

 ## Supported Machines